How does the adage go? With age comes … new ways to save on taxes.

 For seniors who don’t itemize their tax deductions, a higher standard deduction is a free potential reduction in your tax bill.

-Seniors generally get a $1,300-per-person (if married) or $1,600-per-person (if single) bump up from the usual standard deduction.
-For tax year 2018 — meaning the tax return that’s due in April — the IRS defines “senior” as someone born before Jan.
-2, 1954.
+Seniors generally get an increase of $1,300 per married person or $1,650 per single person from the usual standard deduction.
+For the 2020 tax year — meaning the return that’s due in April — the IRS defines “senior” as someone born before Jan.
+2, 1956.

 What’s better than a tax deduction?
 A tax credit!
 A deduction lowers your taxable income, but a credit reduces your tax bill dollar for dollar.

-The Saver’s Credit isn’t specifically for retirees, so they might easily overlook it.
-But it’s for any eligible taxpayer who is saving money in an eligible retirement account, meaning it’s available to retirees who are still able to stash cash in a retirement account — assuming they otherwise qualify for the credit.
+The saver’s credit isn’t specifically for retirees, so they might easily overlook it.
+But it’s for any eligible taxpayer who is saving money in a retirement account.
+That means it’s available to retirees who are still able to stash cash in a retirement account — assuming they otherwise qualify for the credit.

-So, for as long as you’re contributing to a retirement plan, you should be checking your eligibility for the Saver’s Credit each year.
-If you’re eligible, it could reduce your taxes by up to $2,000 — or $4,000 for married taxpayers filing a joint return.
+So, for as long as you’re contributing to a retirement plan, you should be checking your eligibility for the saver’s credit each year.
+If you’re eligible, it could reduce your taxes by up to $1,000 — or $2,000 for married taxpayers filing a joint return.

-If you are self-employed, you may be able to deduct your premiums for Medicare health insurance as a business expense.
+If you are self-employed, you may be able to deduct your premiums for Medicare or other health insurance plans as a business expense.
 According to the IRS:

 “You may be able to deduct the amount you paid for medical and dental insurance and qualified long-term care insurance for yourself, your spouse, and your dependents. … Medicare premiums you voluntarily pay to obtain insurance in your name that is similar to qualifying private health insurance can be used to figure the deduction.”